In Search Of Well — series

 “…as Afroza.
 Vhereas for me, the letter ‘double u (w)’ is forbidden, so I alvays replace it vith letter ‘V’ to pronounce or to rite.
 It definitely makes my vocabulary akvard (awkward) by this unfamiliar replacement.
 But this is the only vay.”

-Despite achieving nothing in my life but self-doubts and disappointment that brings negativities like those guests ve never liked, the only hope that kept me alive since my childhood to this very brink of adulthood, is an advice from a kid that said—”
+Apart from achieving nothing in my life but self-doubts and disappointments that brought negativities like those guests ve never liked, the only hope that kept me alive since my childhood to this very brink of adulthood, is an advice from a kid that said,”

 He dipped the nib of his pen into the ink pot.
-The black liquid enveloped it in a shimmering embrace as he rotated the paper to the next blank page.
-His trembling hand hovered above the canvas awaiting his next words.
-And so, he continued to write…
+As the black liquid enveloped it in a shimmering embrace, he rotated the paper to the next blank one and continued to write…

 ‘The only thing that either hides you in the shado(w) of this vorld, OR casts you as a shado(w) upon this vorld, is a decision!’